 Alberta Health Care Coverage for Eye Exams

-Alberta Health will fund all types of eye examinations including routine comprehensive exams for patients ages 18 and under, and 65 and over.
+Alberta Health will fund all eye examinations for patients ages 18 and under, and 65 and over, including routine comprehensive annual exams.
 For ages 19-64, routine comprehensive eye examinations are not covered under Alberta Health, but medically necessary examinations are.

 Alberta Health provides full coverage for visits for medically necessary eye problems.
 These include: